 • Deleting records

-• Table Compare
+• Table Compare (see below for information on databases.xml)

 • Temporal